Trivial Pursuit: Gameplay

 The object of the game is to move around the board by correctly answering trivia questions.
-Questions are split into six categories, with each one having its own color to readily identify itself; in the classic version of Trivial Pursuit, the Geography category is blue, Entertainment is pink, History is yellow, Arts & Literature is originally brown, later purple, Science & Nature is green, and Sports & Leisure is orange.
+Questions are split into six categories, with each one having its own color to readily identify itself; in the classic version of Trivial Pursuit, the Geography category is blue, Entertainment is pink, History is yellow, Art & Literature is originally brown, later purple, Science & Nature is green, and Sports & Leisure is orange.
 The game includes a board, playing pieces, question cards, a box, small plastic wedges to fit into the playing pieces, and a die.

 Playing pieces used in Trivial Pursuit are round and divided into six sections like wedges of pie.
-A small plastic wedge, sometimes called a cheese (like cheese triangles), can be placed into each of these sections to mark each player's progress.
+A small plastic wedge, sometimes called a cheese (like a wedge of cheese), can be placed into each of these sections to mark each player's progress.

 During the game, players move their playing pieces around a board which is shaped like a wheel with six spokes, rolling a single die to determine how far to move.
 The board is divided into spaces of different colors, and the center space is a hexagonal "hub."
 At the end of each spoke is a "category headquarters" space.
 After landing on a space, the player is asked a question in the category corresponding to its color.
-A correct answer allows the player to continue their turn, while a miss passes control to the next player in sequence.
+A correct answer allows the player to roll the die again and continue their turn, while a miss passes control to the next player in sequence.
 Questions must be answered without any outside assistance.
 Landing on a category headquarters space and answering correctly awards a wedge in that color, if the player does not yet have one; wedges are fitted into the playing pieces as they are earned.
 The player may move in any available direction and change directions at any category headquarters space or the hub, but may not backtrack.

 "Roll Again" spaces allow the player an extra die roll without having to answer a question, while landing on the hub allows a player to answer a question in the category of their choice as long as they do not yet have all six wedges.
 Any number of playing pieces may occupy a given space at the same time.
 A variant rule ends a player's turn on collecting a wedge, preventing a single knowledgeable player from running the board.

 After collecting all six wedges and filling their playing piece, the player must land on the hub by exact count and correctly answer a question in a category chosen by the opponents in order to win the game.
 If the player misses the question, they must leave the hub on their next turn and return to it for another chance to win.